Best Solar Shed Light for the UK guide (2022 Updated)

 There is in the UK a problem with the quality and the reliability of solar shed lights, most of which are designed as no more than a utility light, which work in summer, and will occasionally work in winter time, given the right conditions.

-Most solar shed lights that you will be able to purchase are in fact not designed for the UK market at all, but are designed for Asia, China and so on, it’s not that surprising when you consider that this market is far larger than in the UK, in China alone there is more than 1 billion people.
+Most solar shed lights that you will be able to purchase are in fact not designed for the UK market at all, but are designed for Asia, China and so on.
+Check out the minimal solar cells on the above light.
+It's not surprising when you consider that this market is far larger than in the UK, in China alone there is more than 1 billion people.
 The problem however is that the UK conditions are quite unique in terms of weather, everyone who actually lives in the UK knows this very well!

 This is why you need to take a close look at the location that you are going to install your solar powered shed light, the really big question is: Can you get your solar panel facing south, without any obstruction, there is a tendency for wishful thinking here, even if a customer has a 40 foot leylandii obstructing 80% of the southern light, there is a tendency to believe that there is a jolly good chance that their newly arrived shed light will not have any problems, however this is not the case.